Getting Started

 Multi storage account support

-When the transport supported message-driven pub/sub in earlier versions, the multi-storage account support relied on the publisher information and the fact that the subscription messages were sent to the publisher queue.
+When the transport used message-driven pub/sub in earlier versions, the multi-storage account support relied on the publisher information and that the subscription control messages were sent to the publisher queue (see Message-driven pub/sub).
 With the native pub/sub implementation, this approach no longer works.

 Multi-storage account support relies on an agreement of connection string information between publisher and subscriber.
 To keep this connection information secure, the transport leverages the account alias metadata.